Jorge Canada Perez-Sala (EECS, PhD Candidate)

 Zoey’s primary work includes characterizing plasma in space and in the lab using plasma sensors!
 She’s done work with retarding potential analyzers and is currently working on using Langmuir probes to gather all that delightful plasma data.

-Colin works on ceramic quadrupoles for mass spectrometry.
+Colin works on 3D-printed ceramic quadrupoles for mass spectrometry.